ronaldstoner/ron/_posts/2022-12-29-nostr_Security_and_Privacy.md

 It is important for users to be aware of this, as a user IP address can reveal information about their location and online activity.
 IP addresses also provide attackers with a direct line to you for attack enumeration and vulnerability profiling.

 ## <i class="fa fa-exclamation-triangle fa-lg"> Impersonation
-Public and private keypairs function as both the authentication mechanism and indentity of a user.
+Public and private keypairs function as both the authentication mechanism and identity of a user.
 As identity is not tied to a unique username, any user can generate a keypair and set their username and picture to anything they want.
 This can cause instances of fraud, identity theft, damage to reputation, and harassment.

 ## <i class="fa fa-exclamation-triangle fa-lg"> Images and Media
 Images and media content on nostr is generally hosted on servers remotely, as opposed to company servers that are controlled by an organizational entity.
 As such, any user may host and link content from servers they control.
 This can open up privacy concerns and information leakage.